samuelmevik/spring-notes/annotations.md

 ### `@Column`
 `@Column` is used to specify the details of a column in a database table that an entity field will be mapped to.
 By applying this annotation to a field in an entity class, I can define the column name, type, length, and other properties of the database column that the field represents.
 If the column name is the same as the field name, meaning that if the is a refactoring of the field name, the column name will be updated as well, breaking things.

-## Other

 ### `@Transactional`
 By applying this annotation, I can ensure that a sequence of operations is executed within a database transaction, providing consistency and rollback capabilities.
+When I mark a method with `@Transactional`, Spring will manage the transaction boundaries, committing the transaction if the method completes successfully and rolling it back if an exception occurs.

+## Other

 ### `@EnableWebSecurity`
 Is an annotation that enables Spring Security in a Spring Boot application.
 By applying this annotation to a configuration class, I can customize the security configuration through method overrides.
 Allowing me to define security rules such as authentication mechanisms, URL restrictions, and filter chains.